 Aged wood beams, distressed tables, and scuffed floors add rustic charm that defines the vintage cottagecore aesthetic.
 Rather than hiding imperfections, these pieces celebrate history and wear.
 The grain, cracks, and knots all tell a story of long use and quiet moments.
 Combined with soft lighting and delicate decor, they warm a space naturally.
 These elements make everything feel lived-in and loved.

-- Furniture: tall pine dresser with ornate cast iron pulls and glass-front upper cabinet
+- Furniture: tall antique oak armoire with glass-front cabinet and cast iron pulls

-- Lighting: turned wood table lamp with pleated linen drum shade
+- Lighting: wooden candlestick table lamp with pleated linen drum shade

-- Materials: rough-hewn ceiling beams, distressed plaster walls, quilted cotton bedding, aged brass hardware
+- Materials: distressed oak, weathered plaster, rumpled cotton floral bedding, aged brass

 🔔 Get The Look